TerrySidi/alx-higher_level_programming/0x00-python-hello_world/README.md

+#Python Hello World!
-We are about to venture into a world of python spiced up with C
+We are about to get ito a world of python with a little bit of C!